*Now in a glass jar with a refillable grinder*

 - Toss with vegetables before roasting

-- Grind and combine with salt, pepper, chili for meat rubs
+- Grind and combine with salt, pepper and chili for meat rubs

 - Pairs well with: Silk Chili Flakes, Nile Coriander, Zanzibar Black Peppercorns

 Meet the Farmer: Partner farmer Ali is pictured showing off his newest crop.
-The breeze smells like licorice as we walked through the fields.
+The breeze smelled like licorice as we walked through the fields.